If you’re headed to Walt Disney World in December, we’ve got the average weather, crowds, events, tips, and strategies!

 Tips for Visiting Disney World in December

 In years past, during the week of Christmas, Walt Disney World theme parks would reach capacity early in the morning.
 However, Disney’s new theme park reservation system shouldn’t cause any issues since guests will already have their parks booked.
 However, hopping to other parks is another story.
 Capacity limits may impact your ability to hop freely from park to park after 2:00 pm.
 Historically, Magic Kingdom is the first park to reach capacity (max 90,000 people), with Hollywood Studios and Animal Kingdom following (each with a max of 60,000 people).
-If you want to hop this week, I suggest that guests head to EPCOT as it has the highest guest capacity (max 110,000 people).
+If you want to hop this week, I suggest guests head to EPCOT, which has the highest capacity (max 110,000 people).

 Walt Disney World in December is a great time of year to dress in layers while visiting the theme parks.
 And don’t worry about what to do with your jacket, sweater, or hat while riding attractions.
 Disney does not make visitors place their items in lockers before boarding attractions (like other theme parks may), and most rides have large storage spots to stow belongings.

 Don’t let December’s cooler weather scare you away from swimming – ALL of the pools at Walt Disney World resorts and parks are heated to 82 degrees!
 The hotels have many jacuzzis and hot tubs to soak in on those chilly December nights.
 If your family wants to swim for several hours, plan pool time during the middle of the day, as mornings and evenings will be significantly cooler.